zesimi/Proj1-OAuth/clientservice/README.txt

 - This service is setup as Client at KEYCLOAK: [it can have its own permissions, roles, users...].
 - name: "toll-service".
 It has its own credentials (service account): clientId and Secret.
-- scope: "reader" (because resourceserver1 expect an access token with scope claim: reader.....so in KEYCLOAK we need to enable at KEYCLOAK client's Client Scopes 'assigned default CLient Scopes'
+- scope: "reader" (because resourceserver1 expect an access token with scope claim: reader.....so in KEYCLOAK we need to enable at KEYCLOAK client's Client Scopes 'assigned default Client Scopes'
 		"toll-service" client is allowed to request "reader" scope (e.g. in application.properties).

 		- This service is not a web service registered in Keycloak as OAuth2 client(as secureui), but a RESTful service which is registered in KEYCLOAK as OAuth2 client.